Why Choose LiKa?

 In African-Swahili it is understood as ‘heavenly land’.
 India: mother, one who is sensitive, valuable, embrace.
 Sweden: to be equal and the same.
 Arabic: likeable.
 Greek: messenger.
 Bengali: desiring union, right path, new leaves.
 French and German: angelic, connected.

 Transfering to LiKa

-Transferring is a very easy process and there is clear guidance set out by the Fostering Network? that guides the way we do this.
+Transferring to our fostering agency is a very easy process and there is clear guidance set out by the Fostering Network? that guides the way we do this.
 Once you have made the decision to transfer we take on the majority of what happens next.

 For more information please read the transfer of foster carers protocol.